jlingford/personal-website/content/blog/productivity-activation-energy.md

 Another obvious tip, but one that I just *know* we all need a constant reminder of.
 This is especially important for all scientists, as we need to be keeping on top of the literature and keeping a bibliography.
-It's very annoying knowing that you downloaded an important paper a while ago, but when you need to find it, you have to dig through a mess of unorganised titles in your reference management software (or worse, you have to dig though a mess of randomly named pdf's in your downloads folder).
+It's very annoying knowing that you downloaded an important paper a while ago, but when it's finally time you need it, you have to dig through a mess of unorganised titles in your reference management software
+(or worse, you have to dig though a mess of randomly named pdf's in your downloads folder).
 So if you keep a library of papers, take the small amount of extra time to simply organise it in a way that will make it easier to find again in the future.
 Keep topic folders, and subtopic folders nested within those folders.